-What you must pay when Services that are covered for you you get these services There is no coinsurance, Depression screening copayment, or deductible for an annual depression We cover one screening for depression per year.
-The screening visit. screening must be done in a primary care setting that can provide follow-up treatment and/or referrals Prior Authorization may be required.
-Referral may be required.
+What you must pay when Services that are covered for you you get these services Referral may be required.
 There is no coinsurance, Diabetes screening copayment, or deductible for the Medicare-covered We cover this screening (includes fasting glucose tests) diabetes screening tests. if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol Prior Authorization may be and triglyceride levels (dyslipidemia), obesity, or a history required. of high blood sugar (glucose).
 Tests may also be covered Referral may be required. if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
 Covered services include: Supplies to monitor your blood glucose: Blood You pay a \$0 copay glucose monitor, blood glucose test strips, lancet Prior Authorization may be devices and lancets, and glucose-control solutions required. for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic You pay a \$0 copay foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+For people with diabetes who have severe diabetic You pay a \$0 copay foot disease: One pair per calendar year of Prior Authorization may be therapeutic custom-molded shoes (including inserts required. provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
+Diabetes self-management training is covered under You pay a \$0 copay certain conditions.
+Prior Authorization may be required.